npilipovic86/Crowdfunding/README.md

 # Crowdfunding
 This is a copy of Kickstarter, we have projects that require a donation, you can donate funds or create your own project and get some money.
 You must authorize to be able to create a project.
 Enable new user registration.
-I was team member on this project, one of five.

 # Requirement
 MySQL, Java, Node.js, Angular5